jcdahlke/Homeschool-Lesson-Hub/README.md

 ## 4. Advanced Feature (Stretch Goal)

-To add an advanced search feature, I plan to implement semantic (vector) search using the pgvector extension for PostgreSQL.
+To add an advanced search feature, we plan to implement semantic (vector) search using the pgvector extension for PostgreSQL.

 * Problem: A user might search for "baking math," but a standard keyword search would miss a great lesson titled "Using a Pizza to Learn Ratios."
-* Solution: By using pgvector, I will store vector embeddings of each lesson's description.
+* Solution: By using pgvector, we will store vector embeddings of each lesson's description.
 This will allow the search engine to find lessons based on conceptual meaning and semantic similarity, not just keyword matching.
 This demonstrates a modern, powerful use of PostgreSQL beyond simple relational data.

 ## 5. Proposed Technology Stack